HTC 10

 The HTC 10 is an Android smartphone manufactured and marketed by HTC.
 It was announced on April 12, 2016.

 History

 In 2015, HTC released the HTC One M9 smartphone, which was praised for its design, but criticized for being too similar to its predecessor, the HTC One (M8).
 To address the shortcomings of the M9, HTC released another new phone that year with a new design and hardware: the HTC One A9.
 The design of the HTC 10 is something of a mix of the M9 and the A9.

 Specifications

 Hardware

 The HTC 10 features an aluminum body with a unibody design.
 The dual front-facing audio speakers from previous HTC smartphones (such as the HTC One M9) have been removed.
-The phone still has 2 speakers; however, one is on the top bezel, while the other is on the bottom edge of the phone.
+The phone still has 2 speakers; however, one is on the top bezel and the other on the bottom edge.
 The HTC 10 also includes a fingerprint sensor under the 5.2-inch 1440x2560 Gorilla Glass 3 screen.